microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 1. Be sure to select `fhir-proxy` as your active Postman environment (upper right-hand corner).

-2. Check to make sure that you can access `Patient` Resources on the FHIR service (with Postman connected to the FHIR-Proxy endpoint).
+2. Check to make sure that you can access `Patient` Resources on the FHIR service with Postman connected to the FHIR-Proxy endpoint.
 Go ahead and run the `Count All Patients` request in your FHIR Search collection in Postman.

 ```
 GET {{fhirurl}}/Patient?_summary=count